Arthur-Fialho/WCHL25-EducaChain/README.md

 ### 2. Student Module

 - **Simplified Registration:** Students can create a basic profile (no sensitive personal information in the MVP, just an ICP and BTC wallet ID).
+- **Connect Bitcoin Wallet:** Functionality for students to connect their Bitcoin wallet to the DApp.
 - **Scholarship Request:** A button to request a "micro-scholarship" (a small fixed amount, e.g., 0.00001 BTC).
 - **BTC Receipt:** The functionality for the smart contract to release the Bitcoin to the student's wallet (after a manual or simulated "approval" in the MVP).